COMMON VISION PROBLEMS

 For more information on floaters and flashes, click here.

 Abrams EyeCare can assist in the diagnosis and treatment of cataracts.
-For more information on cataract treatments, click here.
+For more information on cataract surgical treatments, click here.

 For more information on cataracts, click here.

-Macular degeneration occurs when tissue breaks down or blood vessels grow in the macula, the center of your retina.
+AMD is very common and is a leading cause of vision loss in people ages 50 and older.
+It occurs when tissue breaks down or blood vessels grow in the macula, the center of your retina.
 When this begins to occur in the macula, which relies on light-sensing cells, it becomes difficult to read, see faces, drive, and more.

-For more information on macular degeneration, click here.
+For more information on AMD, click here.